Mitsunee/fgo-timers/docs/CONTRIBUTING.md

 ## Code Guidelines

-- Use absolute import paths such as `import { api } from "src/client/api"`.
-The current aliases are deprecated and will be replaced in the future.
 - Use `import type` whenever possible.
 Values imported as type are removed during the build process and are thus removed from production bundles.
-- New code should use typescript - migration from esm to ts is currently in progress
+- Import aliases are preferred if you are navigating up more than one layer of directories (i.e. use `~/utils` over `../../utils`)
 - Use the included ESLint and Prettier configuations.
-Remember to use `pnpm lint` and `pnpm test:types` before pushing.
+Remember to use `pnpm lint` and `pnpm typecheck` before pushing.
 - As a general rule of thumb default exports are only used in React Components, NextJS API Routes and NextJS Pages.
 All other exports should be named exports.
-- All files using JSX should use the `*.jsx` or `*.tsx` file extension.
+- All files using JSX should use the `*.tsx` file extension.
-- Try to keep functions small (and thus their purpose obvious and readable).
-If you absolutely need larger functions divide your code into sections and use comments to give them headlines such as `// handle args`.
 - Deployments are static thus files in `./assets` should only be written to during the prebuild step! (this means there is currently no way to update upgrades other then redeployment)
 - Should you need to add or update dependencies please also run `npx update-browserslist-db@latest` and `pnpm dedupe` before committing.

+## Scripts/Testing

+The following scripts are available in this project:

+- Preparation `pnpm prepare` / `pnpm prepare:cache`
+- Utility Scripts
+  - Find Script `pnpm find` (utility to help find IDs for game entities such as Servant, CEs or Items)
+  - Check Event Script `pnpm check-event` (utility to help find unused timestamps in events)
+  - JSON Schema Build Script `pnpm build:schema` (may require running `pnpm format` after)
-## Workflow and Testing
+- Testing

-The build process has the following steps:

-- Typechecks `pnpm test:types`
+  - Typechecks `pnpm typecheck`
-- Legacy Tests (deprecated tests that will be rewritten) `pnpm test:legacy`
+  - Linting/Formatting `pnpm lint` or `pnpm lint:strict`, `pnpm format` or `pnpm format:check`
-- Testing `pnpm test:code`
+  - Tests `pnpm test:code` for code tests, `pnpm test:data` for schema checks
-- Data Testing `pnpm test:data` (tests data in `./assets/` using the check script, see `--help` for more information)
-- Prebuild `pnpm prebuild` (runs prebuild script)
+- Building `pnpm prebuild`, `pnpm build:svgo`, `pnpm build`
-- Build `pnpm build` (builds next app)
+  - Start `pnpm start` (starts a build of the Next.js app)

 ## Further Information

 **NOTE**: There is currently an ongoing migration to the following tools: TypeScript, zod, tRPC.
 Documentation may not be up-to-date yet.

-Documentation on scripts (such as `pnpm find` and `pnpm build:svgo`) have also not been written yet, but may be present in source code.
-Refer to [package.json](../package.json) to see what's available.
-Note that currently some scripts still have some `.mjs` files and thus use `tsm` to run.
-This will be replaced with `tsx` in the future.

 ### Project Documation